WSU-cshimizu/ceg4110-group-project-not-my-fortepiano/deliverables/design.md

          The backend shall store the three highest scores along with those users' initials and display them when "see high scores" is selected from the menu.
          ![backEndDesign](https://github.com/user-attachments/assets/81411e27-1208-4e05-b63f-45f182723542)

+4. The system shall be programmed in the languages Python, HTML, CSS, Javascript, and SQL.
+HTML, CSS, and Javascript will be used in the frontend, and Python and SQL will be used in the backend.